ibm-client-engineering/sadoc-workflow-on-containers/README.md

 - Number of worker nodes was set to 2 via node selector tag.
 - Customer was using manila for file storage

+### **Challenges we encountered**

+- Airgapped installation - Customer wanted to test running an airgapped installation onto OCP
+- NetApp storage - There were issues using NetApp storage insofar as volumes being provisioned but not being available
+- Cert Manager - customer was running an older version of the community edition cert manager
+- Other storage issues - mostly centered around opening of ports to make services available to the pods
+- Oracle driver - As per the IBM documentation, you needed to add the `ojdbc8.jar` file to the operator.
+But you also needed to copy over the full instantclient installation as well.

 ### **Requirements**

 BAW Standalone needed to run in a dedicated namespace.
 Customer also required the reuse of the existing certificate manager that was already running on the cluster.
 It was community edition that the customer upgraded to 1.7.1.